AdobeDocs/commerce-merchant-services.en/help/payment-services/configure-admin.md

 |[!UICONTROL Height]|Store View|Define height of the PayPal Smart Buttons.
 Default value: none|
 |[!UICONTROL Label]|Store View|Define label that appears in the PayPal Smart Buttons.
 Options: [!UICONTROL PayPal] / [!UICONTROL Checkout] / [!UICONTROL Buynow] / [!UICONTROL Pay] / [!UICONTROL Installment]|
 |[!UICONTROL Tagline]|Store View|Enables tagline.
 Options: [!UICONTROL Yes] / [!UICONTROL No]|

+## Flush the cache

+ If you make any changes to the configuration in _Settings_ you must [manually flush the cache](/help/payment-services/settings.md#flush-the-cache) so that your store shows the latest configurations.